Ninja: Activities under Tokugawa

-In one notable incident from 1600, a ninja sneak through of Eastern Army defenders during the Siege of Hataya and planted the flag of the besieging army high on the front gate.
+In one notable incident from 1600, a ninja snuck through Eastern Army defenders during the Siege of Hataya and planted the flag of the besieging army high on the front gate.

 In 1608, a daimyo named Tōdō Takatora was assigned by Ieyasu to control of Tsu, a newly established domain which covered portions of Iga and Ise Province.
 The domain at first worth of to the 220,000, then grow further in productivity to the total revenue of 320,000 koku under Takatora governance.
 It was reported that Tōdō Takatora employs the Iga-ryū Ninjas.
 Aside from Ninjas, he also employs local clans of Iga province as "Musokunin", which is a class of part time Samurai who has been allowed to retain their clan name but does not own any land or Han.
 The Musokunin also worked as farmer during peace, while they are obliged to take arms in the time of war.

-In 1614, The Iga province warriors saw action during the siege of Osaka.
+In 1614, the Iga province warriors saw action during the siege of Osaka.
 Takatora brought the Musokunin auxiliaries from Iga province to besiege the Osaka castle during the winter phase.